 0–10 minutes: secure identities and email

-• Enable strong 2FA (authenticator app or hardware key).
+- Enable strong two-factor authentication (2FA) with an authenticator app or hardware key.
 Avoid SMS-only 2FA where you have alternatives.

 10–30 minutes: contain spend and billing exposure